HUDSON RIVER & NEW ENGLAND BRICK COLLECTION: A-L

 (1/4 mi. north of Rose Brick Co.)

-Pic#2: was donated by Bill of St. James, NY
+Pic#2: donated by Bill of St. James, NY

 Pic#3: from our collection and was found in Chester, NY)